New canopy improves employee safety on site

-Johnson Matthey is a global leader in speciality chemicals and sustainable technologies.
-The UK based company applies science to find solutions to the world’s big challenges including clean air and a more efficient use of the planet’s natural resources.
+Johnson Matthey is a global leader in sustainable technologies that create solutions to the big environmental issues including clean air, improved health and a more efficient use of the planet’s natural resources.

-Since the installation, the canopy has withstood harsh weather conditions and also an attempted break in.
+Since its installation, the canopy has withstood harsh weather conditions and an attempted break in.
 According to Sarah, “burglars tried to cut their way in” but were unsuccessful.
-Afterwards, the tears in the canopy were sealed using patches on the inside which have held together well and can’t be seen from the outside.
+Tears in the canopy have since been sealed and reinforced using patches on the inside, which can’t be seen from the outside.

 Johnson Matthey have recently built an additional office inside the structure.
 This has increased the efficiency of their work-flow and provided “an unexpected benefit” to the facility which has been financed through a customised rental scheme.
 Tailored to a five-year term with option to purchase at the end, Johnson Matthey are able to use their revenue budget to fund the building.